trinodb/trino/presto-docs/src/main/sphinx/connector/iceberg.rst

 -------------------------

 The connector can read from or write to Hive tables that have been migrated to Iceberg.
-Currently, there is no Presto support to migrate Hive tables to Presto, so you will need to use either the Iceberg API or Spark.
+Currently, there is no Trino support to migrate Hive tables to Trino, so you will need to use either the Iceberg API or Spark.

 System Tables and Columns